-Some of the Township's full-time employees belong to the Public Employees Retirement System (OPERS) of Ohio.
+The Township's full-time employees belong to the Public Employees Retirement System (OPERS) of Ohio.
 OPERS is a cost-sharing, multiple employer plan.
 The Ohio Revised Code prescribes the plan benefits, which include postretirement healthcare, and survivor and disability benefits.